kakao/n2/README.rst

 Features
 --------

 -  Efficient implementations.
-N2 run faster and lightweights, especially for large dataset.
+N2 is a lightweight library which runs faster even with large datasets.
 -  Support multi-core CPUs for index building.
 -  Support a mmap feature by default for handling large index files efficiently.